34th Democrats Bylaws

 - All elections shall be conducted for one office at a time.

 Section 3.
-Delegates and alternates shall be elected in accordance with the state and county by-laws, including the designated divisions by gender.
-The position title is committeeman or committeewoman.
+Delegates and alternates shall be elected in accordance with the state and county by-laws.
+Providing that no two position titles may be filled by individuals of the same gender.
+The position titles shall be King County Rrepresentative, King County Alternates, and State Committee Representative.

 Section 4.
 The Parliamentarian shall be appointed by, and serve at the pleasure of, the Chair.